MathRobin/numero-securitesociale/readme.md

 - monthBirth : string, the month of birth
 - department : string, the department where the person is borned.
 If it's 99, it borns abroad
 - town : string, the code of the town where the person is borned.
 If it's born abroad, the code of the country
-- borthOrder : string, the order of born in the month, in the department and in the town
+- birthOrder : string, the order of born in the month, in the department and in the town
 - key : string, a sort of checksum for all

 ## License